SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - What is your implementation methodology?
 (Agile, hybrid Waterfall)

 - How do you handle post-go-live support?
-(SLAs, time coverage)
+(SLAs, coverage hours)

 - Can you share references from similar clients?